Sergiomendozer/Anvil-HTML-pre-purchase-email/README.md

-# HTML Email for Anvil A&S thank customer for their pre-order
+# HTML Email: Anvil A&S thanking customer for their pre-order

 ## Techs used: